CharfeddineFredj/ElectricScooterRental/README.md

 # Electric Scooter Reservation System

 ## 🚀 Project Description
 The **Electric Scooter Reservation System** is an academic project designed to provide an easy-to-use platform for reserving electric scooters.
 Users can browse, select, and reserve scooters, while administrators manage scooter availability and user interactions.
 The system is built with the **Symfony** framework for the backend and **Bootstrap** for a responsive, mobile-first frontend design.
-This project was developed as part of my final-year academic project at [Your Institution Name].
+This project was developed as part of my final-year academic project.

 ## 🎯 Main Features